 How to calculate the number of calories burned walking

-Thankfully there's now a super simple formula that can help you calculate the amount of calories burned while walking a little more accurately, and takes into consideration your height, weight and the pace at which you walk.
+When it comes to weight loss, it's all about calories in versus calories out.
+To lose any weight, you'll need to start burning more calories every day than you consume, and exercise can certainly help with this.
+Thankfully, there's now a super simple formula that can help you calculate the approximate number of calories burned walking a little more accurately.
+And importantly, it takes into consideration your height, weight, and the pace at which you walk.

 How many calories can I burn while walking?

-“If you are climbing hills, walking at a faster pace or using intervals in your walking routine, then you are sure to increase the number of calories you burn," Vikash says.
+You can expect to burn around 100 to 300 calories during a 30-minute walk, according to Dr Vikash Sharma, a physical therapy specialist.
+"If you are climbing hills, walking at a faster pace, or using intervals in your walking routine, then you are sure to increase the number of calories you burn," he explains, while walking on level ground at a gentler pace will mean you burn fewer calories in the same amount of time.

-In 2016, researchers at the Southern Methodist University analyzed multiple data sets published over the past 50 years and discovered that standard calculations underestimated calorie burn in 97% of cases.
-They also found that your height makes more of a difference than it’s been given credit for.
+The formula for how many calories you'll burn walking was developed by Southern Methodist University in 2016 after researchers analyzed multiple data sets published over the last 50 years.
+They discovered that standard calculations underestimated calorie burn in 97% of cases, after figuring out that your height can have more of an impact than previously thought.

 How do I calculate the number of calories burned walking?